carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 teaching: 10 minutes
 exercises: 0
 questions:
-- "How do you plan a metagenomic experiment"
+- "How do you plan a metagenomic experiment?"
 objectives:
-- "Learn the difference between shotgun and amplicon metagenomics"
+- "Learn the difference between shotgun and amplicon metagenomics."
-- "Undestand the importance of metadata"
+- "Undestand the importance of metadata."
-- "Familiarize yourself with the Cuatro Cienegas experiment"
+- "Familiarize yourself with the Cuatro Ciénegas experiment."
 keypoints:
-- "Amplicon metagenomics can be used for taxonomic studies"
+- "Amplicon metagenomics can be used for taxonomic studies."
-- "Shotgun metagenomics can be used for taxonomic and functional studies"
+- "Shotgun metagenomics can be used for taxonomic and functional studies."
-- "Collecting metadata beforehand is important for downstream analysis"
+- "Collecting metadata beforehand is important for downstream analysis."
 ---

 # Metagenomics